Council formally adopted the Woodend Racecourse Reserve Master Plan at the March 2026 Council meeting.

 Draft Master Plan - 2025

-The plan proposes improvements to sport and recreational facilities to meet the needs of a growing community, enhancements to the site's heritage value and ongoing protection of the grasslands.
+Informed by earlier community feedback, the plan proposed improvements to sport and recreational facilities to meet the needs of a growing community, enhancements to the site's heritage value and ongoing protection of the grasslands.

 A Draft Concept Plan showing key features outlined in the Draft Woodend Racecourse Reserve Master Plan.